emlid/emlid-docs/docs/reach/common/quickstart/connecting-to-the-internet.md

 # Connecting Reach to the Internet

-Connect Reach to the Internet to update ReachView to the latest version or to get the corrections from your NTRIP service.
+Connect Reach to the Internet to update ReachView 3 to the latest version or to get the corrections from your NTRIP service.

-## Connecting to ReachView
+## Connecting to ReachView 3

 ??? note "Connecting to Reach with iOS/Android device"

-	1. Get the app from [Google Play](https://play.google.com/store/apps/details?id=com.reachview) or [Apple Store](https://itunes.apple.com/us/app/reachview/id1295196887?mt=8)
+	1. Get the app from [Google Play](https://play.google.com/store/apps/details?id=com.emlid.reachview3) or [Apple Store](https://apps.apple.com/us/app/reachview-3/id1463967138)
-	2. Go to Wi-Fi settings on your device
+	2. Go to *Wi-Fi settings* on your device
 	3. Connect to Reach hotspot.
 It appears as **reach:XX:XX**
 	4. Enter password **emlidreach**
-	5. Launch ReachView app
+	5. Launch the ReachView 3 app
 	6. Choose Reach from the list

 ??? note "Connecting via a web browser from any device"

-	1. Go to Wi-Fi settings on your device
+	1. Go to *Wi-Fi settings* on your device
 	2. Connect to Reach hotspot.
 It appears as **reach:XX:XX**
 	3. Enter password **emlidreach**
 	4. Launch a web browser (we recommend using Chrome or Mozilla)